leiacarts/foodfever/README.md

 ## Installation

 Download repo.
-Open index.html with localhost.
+Using the command `python -m SimpleHTTPServer 8000` in terminal, run the localhost while inside the project folder.

 ## Built with